-Alternate title: The Truth about Crafts and Blogs.
+Alternate title: The Truth about Crafts and Blogs, and how to get creativity back.

-You can read about some of what I was doing do get things ready for the kids here, at Brassy Apple.
+You can read about some of what I was doing to get ready for a vacation without the kids.

 When we came back I was surprised to find that I didn’t magically transform into super mom.
 I still didn’t want to plan menus and make dinners, clothes still ended up on the floor of each bedroom and it took less than 24 hours for each of our kids to be mad at us for something.